jeetsukumaran/obsidian-bearings/README.md

 #### Example relationships

-(Note: here the naming convention of the relationships
+(Note: here the naming convention of the relationships reflect the superordinate role.
+This is just a convention).

 | Name         | Category               | Focal note property     | Focal note role  | Linked note role |